howsoai/platform-installation-examples/kots-existing-cluster-airgap/README.md

 ## Check Local Registry

 The k3d cluster used in these examples is configured to include a local registry.
 In this example we'll use the [kots cli](https://kots.io/kots-cli/) - which will upload images from the air-gap bundle to the registry as part of the installation.
-Change the install params to use your own registry in non-local environments.

 > Note registry-localhost was set up as a loopback host entry in the [prerequisites](../prereqs/README.md) - it should resolve to the registry container setup by k3d when the cluster was created.